SAP-samples/btp-developer-guide-cap/documentation/tutorials/add-test-cases/add-test-cases.md

 <details>
 <summary>Java dependencies</summary>

-Open the **srv/pom.xml** file and add the following snippet to the dependencies section:
+Open the **srv/pom.xml** file and add the following snippet to the dependencies section.

+> **Note:** `spring-boot-starter-test` may already be present if you followed a previous tutorial step.
+Check before adding to avoid a duplicate dependency declaration.

 ```xml
 <dependency>